Our society promotes a broken idea of success.

 Getting into the activity does involve a lot of friction.
 The obstacles along the way will offer plenty of disappointment and the inevitable failures might feel like a roller coaster ride.

-The successful person has the grit and the discipline to push through these and actually execute on their vision.
+The successful person has the grit and the discipline to push through the Resistance and actually execute on their vision.
 They are able to channel their precious energy, in serving those pursuits that they deemed meaningful.

 So now we have the freedom to choose, the pursuit of eudaimonia, and the discipline to execute.
 There's one more thing.